0no-co/hoofd/README.md

 This hook accepts a string that will be used to set the `lang` property on the base `<html>` tag.
 Every time this string gets updated this will be reflected in the dom.

+### useScript

+This hook accepts a few arguments and will lead to an injection of a script tag into the dispatcher (during ssr) or the DOM (during csr).

+- src: this can be a location where the script lives, for example `public/x.js` or an inline script for example `data:application/javascript,alert("yolo")`.
+- type?: this sets the `type` attribute on the script tag.
+- async?: this sets the `async` attribute on the script tag.
+- defer?: this sets the `defer` attribute on the script tag.
+- module?: this property will override the `type` atrribute on the script tag with a value of `module`.
+- crossorigin?: 'anonymous' | 'use-credentials';
+- integrity?: string;

 ## SSR

 We expose a method called `toStatic` that will return the following properties: